Staining TypesCream and Brown Photographic Beauty Site Launch Website 53

 No. of Stain used Size, shape, and arrangement of bacterial cells Uses more than one Stain

-Color imparting Imparts only one color to bacterial cells Imparts two or more different color to bacterial cells
+Color imparting Imparts only one color to bacterial cells Imparts two or more different colors to bacterial cells

 Outcome Imparts two or more different colors to bacterial cells Size shape and